sjefvanleeuwen/blockchain-hackathon/doc/tutorials/first-contract.md

 ![alt text](./img/myetherwallet-deploy-contract.png "Logo Title Text 1")

 Now scroll down and import the previously added account "Bob" to upload the contract with.
-By default Genache charges a small amount of ETH to deploy the contract.
+By default Ganache charges a small amount of ETH to deploy the contract.
 When going back to Bobs Wallet in MyEtherWallet you can see Bobs new ETH balance.